 - Crush cocoa nibs and grind to make a thick drink, whisk with milk, cinnamon and honey

 Make bean to bar chocolate from raw cacao.
 Try these cocoa beans making your own stone ground chocolates.
 Place cacao in a towel and rub so you winnow away the thin brown skin.
 Grind the dark brown cocoa nibs, the part eaten after the skin has been removed, into cocoa mass paste.
 Add honey as a sweetener to make your own raw chocolate.
 Eat the cacao straight like nuts after winnowing.
 Our pure raw chocolate cacao varieties are popular with paleo and keto food followers, health minded athletes and creative foodies looking to make savory chocolate recipes and homemade chocolates that are vegan.

 This is raw ingredient 100% cacao, no sugar added.

-Try this: Rinse a few cacao beans and wrap them in a napkin to dry them.
+Tip: Rinse/wash a few cacao beans and wrap them in a napkin to partially dry them.
 Take the napkin with the beans and microwave on high for 1 minute (they steam slightly which helps make it easier to remove the skin).
 It will smell like fudge brownies while they cook.
 Remove the napkin from the microwave and when the cocoa beans start to cool peel the skin away.
 Once at room temperature eat the cacao - they will be crunchy.
 The flavor profile changes when they are steamed versus eating them oven roasted, pan roasted or raw from the package.

 Cocoa beans from the Rainforest.
 Please see the video below to get to know the trees.